BAJAJ FINSERV DIRECT LIMITED

 What is an NRO Account

-An NRO account is designed to manage income earned in India by NRIs.
-This could include rent, dividends, pensions, or other sources of income within the country.
-While the account is also maintained in INR, repatriation is limited to a maximum of USD 1 million per financial year, subject to documentation and RBI approvals.
+An NRO (Non-Resident Ordinary) account is used to manage income earned or accrued in India by non-resident individuals.
+Such income may include rent, dividends, pensions, or other domestic receipts.
+The account is maintained in Indian Rupees, and repatriation of balances is permitted up to USD 1 million per financial year, subject to documentation, tax compliance, and regulatory conditions prescribed by the Reserve Bank of India.

 Key Differences Between NRE and NRO Accounts